What is this about?

 How long will it take?

-The consultation period is for 6 weeks, with comments to be submitted by 5pm, Friday 14 March 2025.
+The 6 week consultation period closed at 5pm, Friday 14 March 2025.

 Background